 The cases will be graded on a pass/fail basis.
 No late case solutions will be accepted.
 Exceptions will be made for students who experience a documented serious illness or family emergency.
 Exceptions will also be made for religious observances or civic obligations only when the case study cannot reasonably be completed prior to the due date and you make arrangements for late submission with me at least one week prior to the due date

 Midterm and Final:

 The dates for the midterm and final are:

-Midterm: March 9 (in class)
+Midterm: March 13 (in class KMC 4-80)

-Final: May 11 (NYU Final Exam Schedule)
+Final: As per NYU's Final Exam Schedule (in class KMC 4-80)